Huruvarshan/Automatischer-Kabelschneider/Software/README.md

 - If you have questions or encounter issues, create an issue in this repository.
 - Documentation for hardware setup and wiring may be provided in additional files or the project Wiki.

----

-**Note:** Any accidentally included information has been removed from this README.